cosmicdreams/final_project_group1/README.md

 ![](https://github.com/cosmicdreams/final_project_group1/blob/main/app/Resources/JN11.png)

-## Might need to further articulate:
--	Description of how data was split into training and testing sets
--	Description of how the model was trained (or retrained, if the team is using an existing model)

 ## Pokemon Characteristics
 #### In order to be able to retrieve a name with corresponding Pokemon characteristics, we needed to scrape, clean, and make a database.